lmathon/eDNA--benchmark_pipelines/README.md

 To assess the efficiency of each program, we measure the time, % of CPU used and the memory used (among other metrics).

-Each time you test a different program for a given analysis step, you can record the memory usage of this command by running `time` in front of the command :
+Each time you test a different program for a given analysis step, you can record the time, memory usage, and CPU usage of this command by running `time` in front of the command :

 ```
 /usr/bin/time command [-options]